-Below is our guide to look after your antique furniture correctly and we highly recommend you study this carefully to fully understand the correct conditions to preserve and protect your pieces so you can pass them down to your future generations in the best possible condition.
+Below is our guide how to care and look after your antique furniture correctly.
+We highly recommend you study this carefully to fully understand the correct conditions to preserve and protect your pieces so you can pass them down to your future generations in the best possible condition.

 The patina on the surface of antique furniture builds up over many years (sometimes it takes hundreds of years) and even with old marks and damage; it is part of the character and charm, so adds to the value of a piece of furniture and should be preserved at all costs.

 Waxing antique furniture with a good quality natural beeswax (not modern spray polishes as these can damage the surface over time), is the best way to protect the original finish as this brings out the colour and grain of the wood and provides protection.
-Put a small amount of bees wax polish on a soft clean lint free cloth and rub the piece in the direction of the grain until the wax on the surface shines.
+If the surface is very dirty, try reviving the finish first (Please see Helpful Tips on our article Here) Put a small amount of bees wax polish on a soft clean lint free cloth and rub the piece in the direction of the grain until the wax on the surface shines.
 This will burnish the surface and evaporate any solvent and clean the original finish in the process.
 If possible apply the wax at night and allow it to nourish the wood over night and polish in the following morning.
 If the wood has become very dry, the wax will soak in rapidly and so should be applied several times until a good patina has developed.
 For dry wood we would recommend to use liquid wax as this will absorb into the timber better.
-Normally wax polish need not be used more than once every few months as too much wax will cause dullness and absorb dust.
-However, frequent dusting is important between waxing using a clean, dry, soft duster.
+Antique furniture should be waxed on a regular basis as the wax feed, protects and nourishes the wood.
+Frequent dusting is important between waxing, using a clean, dry, soft duster.
 This will encourage a hard wax skin to form which enhances the patina and protect the surface further.

 Brass mounts and handles should not be polished with metal cleaners as this will damage the wood that surrounds them and will also take away the character built up over years.
 A light waxing using very fine wire wool (0000 grade) will gently clean if needed.
 Regular dusting should be enough to keep them bright but not over shiny.
 The gold finish on ormolu or gilded bronze (often seen on antique furniture) is very delicate and should not be polished too vigorously.
 It should be handled as little as possible, as the acid in fingertips can damage gilding, but it is best to be dusted gently a soft brush and can be cleaned using wax if done very carefully.